Kylie Jenner Shares Bikini Body Before Travis Scott Split: ‘About A Year Ago With My Baby’

 “Travis and I are on great terms and our main focus right now is Stormi!
 Our friendship and our daughter is priority,” the star wrote to her followers.

 As to rumors, these continued as Kylie appeared to be in the vicinity of her ex Tyga, with media outlets exploding at the seams as they reported a late-night date.
-It looks like Kylie wasn’t in the mood to have fans speculating that she might be back with Tyga, with the mother of one resuming her social media statement-making to dispell the myths.
+It looks like Kylie wasn’t in the mood to have fans speculating that she might be back with Tyga, with the mother of one resuming her social media statement-making to dispel the myths.

 “The internet makes everything 100 times more dramatic than what it really is.
 There was no ‘2am date with Tyga’.
 You see me drop two of my friends off at a studio that he happened to be at.”
 Kylie wrote.